 Drones are undoubtedly a hot topic in video production, and the technology behind them is getting considerably better.
 Plus they can give you huge filming flexibility.
 But, we’re still in the relatively early days of drones’ mainstream existence.
 As a result, you should check with your local aviation authorities for regulations regarding drone use in your area.

 360-degree video capture is another “cool,” up-and-comer.
-360 degree or immersive videos are filmed through either an omnidirectional camera that contains multiple camera lenses attached, filming overlapping angles concurrently or with multiple cameras, which film views in all direction of the subject.
+360 degree or immersive videos are filmed through either an omnidirectional camera that contains multiple camera lenses attached, filming overlapping angles concurrently or with multiple cameras, which film views in all directions of the subject.
 The uses for 360-degree video are endless, from real-estate and construction to immersive experiences in brand or entertainment storytelling from a unique single-point perspective.
-More and more companies are beginning to delve into this new range of camera, and with VR and AR experiences in higher demand, it’s clear that consumers are ready for more.
+More and more companies are beginning to delve into this new range of cameras, and with VR and AR experiences in higher demand, it’s clear that consumers are ready for more.

 Video production trends are always changing.
 Mobile technology has surpassed the dreams of yesteryear’s science-fiction buffs or dystopian dreamers.
-It has affected the way people view and interact with content; it’s changed the way businesses communicate with their customers; and it’s even changed content itself.
+It has affected the way people view and interact with content; it’s changed the way businesses communicate with their customers, and it’s even changed content itself.
 As consumer demand sways the direction of technology, so, too, does technology influence consumer demand.
 Video producers are in an interesting position.
 After all, new technology begets new techniques.
 We encourage you to explore, experiment, expand — and let’s see what tomorrow brings.